Specimen drift in TEM observation is a common problem. The main reasons causing specimen drift are:

 i) thermal instability of specimen holder.

 Historically, mechanical instability of the specimen stage had been one of the major problems behind the resolution improvement.
 For instance, the specimen needs to be exchanged quickly and easily, and then needs to be moved smoothly in both x- and y-directions and be tilted at proper angles along the x- and y-axes.
 Once the position and tilt are selected, the specimen should stay still in atomic scale at high magnifications (e.g. x1,000,000) during the observation or exposure time.
-However, in many cases and labs, the operator needs to wait for ≥30 min after the specimen movement.
+However, in many cases and labs, the operator needs to wait for ≥30 min (sometimes it takes several hours) after the specimen movement.